peterzimon/pico-lib/mcp48x2/README.md

 Raspberry Pi Pico driver for Microchip MCP4802/MCP4812/MCP4822

 The MCP4802/4812/4822 devices are dual 8-bit, 10-bit and 12-bit digital to
 analog converters with SPI interface.
-This is a driver for these chips on the Raspberry Pi Pico.
+This is a Raspberry Pi Pico driver library for these chips.

 ## Usage